pythonmy/pythonmy.github.io/README.md

 6. Do a pull request from your fork so that the admins of pythonmy may accept or reject your changes.

-7. Wait(?) for the changes to be propagated.